ansgarj/rd-tomo/Docs/HELPFILE.md

 All CLI tools in the **TomoSAR** toolbox are accessed as subcommands of the `tomosar` command which is installed by `pip` when you install the `tomosar` module.
 Run `tomosar manual` to print this manual and `tomosar changelog` to print the changelog.
 You can also add `--help` to `tomosar` or any of the subcommands for basic syntax.

 ## `setup`
 Running `tomosar setup` ensures that your current installation is up to date.
-It makes sure all Git hooks are installed, checks if the `pyproject.toml` file was changed in the last merge (or last commit if no merge exists) and warns you to reinstall via `pip` if it was, updates the version file, checks if all required binaries can be found in the `PATH` and pre-warms the Python cache.
+It makes sure all Git hooks are installed, checks if the `pyproject.toml` file has changed since last time `make install` or `make update` was run, and runs `make update` if necessary (or prompts you to do it if it fails), updates the version file, checks if all required binaries can be found in the `PATH` and pre-warms the Python cache.

+If the Git hooks are installed (as they are if you run `make install` or `tomosar setup`) then `tomosar setup` is automatically run when you pull and push.

-You can perform the dependency check independently by running `tomosar depedencies` and you can always pre-warm the Python cache by running `tomosar warmup`.\
+You can perform the dependency check independently by running `tomosar dependencies` and you can always pre-warm the Python cache by running `tomosar warmup`.

 ## `version`
 Running `tomosar version` prints the current installed version.
 If the dynamic versioning differs, it will warn and prompt you to run `tomosar setup` to update the versioning.
 This can safely be ignored if you are working on your own code.